 It would be best if you considered the following factors before choosing between on-campus accommodation and off-campus accommodation:

 The accommodation cost usually depends on the country and the university you are enrolled in.
 In some places, the fee of on-campus living is much cheaper vs off-campus or vice versa.
 Therefore, you need to consider the cost and compare them before deciding.
 While calculating the cost, keep in mind the amenities provided, travel and food costs.

-Use our Cost of Living calculator to find out your approximate expenses when studying abroad.
+Use our Cost of a Living calculator to find out your approximate expenses when studying abroad.

 When you choose on-campus accommodation, several basic amenities are already included, like electricity, water, wifi, meals and maintenance.
 Whereas when living off-campus, you would have to pay extra for all these, set them up individually and maintain them.

 Privacy in On-Campus vs Off-Campus Accommodation

 When living on campus, there is limited privacy as you have to share your room with at least one person, be supervised by the Resident Assistant at all times and share communal bathrooms.
 In addition, there is extra noise, and you have to follow dorm rules and curfew.
 Whereas while living off-campus, you may still have to share your apartment, but it is quieter and more private.

 Students don’t have to worry about transportation costs when living on campus as the classrooms are within walking distance from the dorms.
 Also, some universities provide shuttle services to and from self-owned residence halls in case they are a little far from the university.
 While living on campus, you have to factor in the travel costs and also manage your time.
 It is a major factor to consider when choosing between on-campus vs off-campus accommodation as it directly affects your living expenditure.